challenger532/redux-bus/README.md

 - [ ] create pre defined handler for saving offline dispatched actions
 - [ ] create pre defined handler for delaying actions for specific period
 - [ ] add some docs about usage with redux-ack
-- [ ] create action generator that simplify the usage of the module
+- [ ] create action generator that simplify the module

 ### Examples